techidaily/site-games-able/source/_posts/innovative-strategies-for-psp-as-a-wii-u-clone.md

  Image Credit: Jhet Borja

- You can buy something like the[Retroid Pocket 3+](https://www.makeuseof.com/retroid-pocket-3-plus-review/) for $149, but used PSPs are quite abundant, and old units could easily be had for a small price.
+ You can buy something like the [Retroid Pocket 3+](https://www.makeuseof.com/retroid-pocket-3-plus-review/) for $149, but used PSPs are quite abundant, and old units could easily be had for a small price.
 Granted, the Pocket 3+ is quite powerful and can play demanding 3D PS2 games that the PSP can't.

  If you have an old PSP or can get your hands on one for a low price, emulation is a great way to make the most of it and play multiple retro platforms on one convenient handheld.
-While there are[great emulators on Android](https://www.makeuseof.com/tag/best-game-emulators-for-android/) , a physical device just makes the experience so much better.
+While there are [great emulators on Android](https://www.makeuseof.com/tag/best-game-emulators-for-android/) , a physical device just makes the experience so much better.

 ## How to Emulate Game Boy Games on Your PSP